themesberg/flowbite-svelte/src/routes/docs/typography/image.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { A, Heading } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { A, Heading } from '$lib'

   const components = 'Img'